joshbiology/gene_fn/README.md

 still run this step but those dependencies should be available to you.

 ## Run the src directory.
-You can run each file in the src directory, or run them all using
+You can run each file in the src directory, or run them all using:

 ```
 ProjectTemplate::run.project()
 ```

+If using Docker, make sure to allocate plenty of memory for your containers, as processes will crash once memory limits are reached.

 # Figure to directory mapping
 ```